Skip to main content

 Technical Analysis

-CVE-2023-44487 is a high-severity vulnerability affecting the HTTP/2 protocol, specifically related to how request cancellations are handled.
-HTTP/2 allows clients to cancel requests, which results in resetting streams on the server side.
-This vulnerability arises because an attacker can rapidly send many request cancellations, causing the server to reset numerous streams in quick succession.
-This behavior leads to excessive consumption of server resources, effectively resulting in a denial of service (DoS) condition.
-The vulnerability is categorized under CWE-400, which pertains to uncontrolled resource consumption.
-Although the exact affected products or versions are not specified, the issue lies within the HTTP/2 protocol implementation itself, which is widely used in modern web servers and applications.
-The CVSS v3.1 score is 7.5, indicating a high severity with network attack vector, low attack complexity, no privileges required, no user interaction, and impact limited to availability (no confidentiality or integrity impact).
-The vulnerability was actively exploited in the wild between August and October 2023, demonstrating its practical risk.
-No patches or vendor-specific mitigations are currently listed, which suggests that affected organizations need to rely on configuration changes or network-level protections until official fixes are available.
+CVE-2023-44487 is a vulnerability rooted in the HTTP/2 protocol's handling of request cancellations.
+HTTP/2 allows clients to cancel requests, which leads to resetting streams on the server side.
+This vulnerability arises because an attacker can rapidly send many request cancellations, causing the server to reset a large number of streams in quick succession.
+This behavior leads to excessive consumption of server resources such as CPU and memory, resulting in a denial of service (DoS) condition.
+The vulnerability is classified under CWE-400 (Uncontrolled Resource Consumption).
+The CVSS v3.1 score is 7.5 (high), reflecting that the attack can be performed remotely (AV:N), requires no privileges (PR:N), and no user interaction (UI:N).
+The impact is limited to availability (A:H), with no confidentiality or integrity loss.
+No specific vendor or product versions are listed, indicating that this is a protocol-level issue potentially affecting multiple HTTP/2 implementations.
+The vulnerability was exploited in the wild between August and October 2023, demonstrating active threat actors leveraging this flaw.
+No patches are currently linked, suggesting that mitigation may rely on configuration changes or vendor updates in progress.
+The vulnerability's exploitation does not require authentication, making it accessible to any remote attacker capable of sending HTTP/2 traffic to the target server.

 Potential Impact